Subtonic STORM VS Ziigaat Odyssey

 IEM Comparison: Expert & Community Scores Side-by-Side

 Subtonic STORM and Ziigaat Odyssey use 5BA+2EST+2SLAM and 1DD+3BA driver setups respectively.
 Subtonic STORM costs $5,200 while Ziigaat Odyssey costs $229.
 Subtonic STORM is $4,971 more expensive.
-Subtonic STORM holds a decisive 1.5-point edge in reviewer scores (9.1 vs 7.6).
+Subtonic STORM holds a decisive 1.4-point edge in reviewer scores (9.2 vs 7.8).
 Ziigaat Odyssey carries a user score of 7.4.
-Subtonic STORM has significantly better bass with a 1.2-point edge, Subtonic STORM has significantly better treble with a 1.4-point edge, Subtonic STORM has significantly better dynamics with a 2.5-point edge and Subtonic STORM has significantly better soundstage with a 2.5-point edge.
+Subtonic STORM has significantly better bass with a 1.1-point edge, Subtonic STORM has slightly better mids with a 0.3-point edge, Subtonic STORM has significantly better treble with a 1.3-point edge, Subtonic STORM has significantly better dynamics with a 2.3-point edge, Subtonic STORM has significantly better soundstage with a 2-point edge and Subtonic STORM has significantly better details with a 2.5-point edge.

 Insights